Garmin HRM-TRI Review

 No HR data is shown on the activity summary.

-EDIT: It is possible to force an upload from the HRM-TRI later if, for some reason, the watch missed downloading it – I have NEVER had to use that facility..
+EDIT: It is possible to force an upload from the HRM-TRI later if, for some reason, the watch missed downloading it – I have ONLY TWICE had to use that facility, and once it didn’t work!

 Accuracy – HRM-TRI Review

-It’s seems accurate in what is RECORDED.
+It seems accurate in what is RECORDED.
 HR Zones, Highs and Lows look right.
 I don’t intend to compare it to the HRM-RUN or to a POLAR H7.
-After months of usage I’m happy is that it is as correct as a chest strap can be.
+After months of usage, I’m happy is that it is as correct as a chest strap can be.

 There are no unusual peaks and troughs.
 But then I would only expect that as the product ages.